HailinDu/Capstone-Project-1/README.md

 ### Part1: Web Scraping
 We will have two seperate juypter notebook, one for web scraping purpose, and another is for EDA purpose.

-### Part2: Exploratory Data Analysis & Statistical Test
+### Part2: Exploratory Data Analysis & Statistical Tests
 We can do simple EDA while the web scraping is still spinning and understand our dataset in advance.
 After all data (books) are being collected and stored in our MongoDB, then we can do statistical tests to answer our question.

 ### Findings